LoPoal/hello-world/README.md

 # hello-world

-Just a first dummy repository
+Just playing with a first dummy repository, I hope I am not too rusty for coding...